chuank/node-red-contrib-sparkcore/README.md

 * implementation of separate nodes for clarity
 * renaming to Particle and other cosmetic fixes.

-v0.0.9: introduced the ParticleFunc node for calling Particle functions from Node-RED (@techlemur)
+v0.0.9: introduced the ParticleFunc node to easily call Particle functions from within Node-RED (@techlemur)

+Refer to LICENSE for open-source license details.